 Now in the natural birth there is first a begetting, and so, also, with the Spirit.
 Paul says, "For though you have ten thousand instructors, yet have you not many fathers: for in Christ Jesus have I begotten you through the gospel."
-I Cor.
+Cor.
 4:15.
 James also says, "Of his own will begat he us with the word of truth."
 James 1:18.
 Paul says he had begotten these Corinthian brethren by the gospel; says in speaking of the Father, "Of his own will begat he us (christians) with the word of truth."

 The gospel and the word of truth are one and the same.
 "And this is the word which by the gospel is preached unto you."
 I Peter 1:25.
 So we know how we are begotten-by the gospel.
 Now if we can find how we are born, we will be one step farther.
 Well, hear Peter, "Being born again, not of corruptible seed, but of incorruptible by the word of God, which liveth and abideth forever."
 I Peter 1:23.
-The Savior said to Nicodemus, "Ye must be born again," and Peter tells us dle your printing needs.

-Though I am reminded of one other error upon here, those to whom he was writing, had been born again and that it was the word of God.
-Surely no one would deny they both had reference us in order that the sinner may be born again, it to the same birth.
-Then to be begotten by the gospel, or the word of truth, is to be begotten of the Spirit, and to be born of the word of God is
+The Savior said to Nicodemus, "Ye must be born again," and Peter tells us here, those to whom he was writing, had been born again and that it was the word of God.
+Surely no one would deny they both had reference to the same birth.
+Then to be begotten by the gospel, or the word of truth, is to be begotten of the Spirit, and to be born of the word of God is to be born of the Spirit.
+If not, why not?

 Now faith, repentance, confession and baptism are the conditions upon which remission of sins to the alien sinner is predicated.
 "Seeing you have purified your souls in obeying the truth."-Peter.
-"Thy word is truth."-Jesus.
+"Thy word is truth." - Jesus.
 So we find to obey the word, which is the word of the Spirit, is the way to purify the soul-to be born again, to be born of the Spirit.
 Water baptism is the consummating act, and where the new life begins in being born again, and as we arise from the water to a new life, and without this coming forth from the waters of baptism one cannot be born of the Spirit.
-The Savior said to Nicodemus.
-"Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God."
+The Savior said to Nicodemus, "Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God."
 Jno.
 3:5.
 What the word teaches, is also the teaching of the Spirit, and a birth that is not begun and carried on, and consummated by the work of the Holy Spirit, is not of God.